francosbenitez/francosbenitez.com/contents/posts/my-fundamental-tips-for-productivity.md

 ### 3. App blockers

 If you think you can really control yourself by not using social media, congratulations, you are from another planet.
 Let’s be honest, it’s very difficult not to tempt us.
 We say “Only a little bit”, and we can spend many hours scrolling on Facebook, Twitter, or Instagram without realizing it.
-To avoid this, there are applications that block other applications: these powerful apps are called app blockers.
+To avoid this, there are applications that block other applications: these powerful apps are called *app blockers*.

 The main purpose of using app blockers is that make us less dependent on our limited willpower.
 I use, in this case, [Cold Turkey](https://getcoldturkey.com/) for PC, and [AppBlock](https://play.google.com/store/apps/details?id=cz.mobilesoft.appblock&hl=en&gl=US) for mobile phones.
 In both cases on their free versions.

 ### 4. Sleep

 Sleeping well is essential to being productivity.
-I use apps to reduce the screen light in my eyes at night, such as [f.lux](https://justgetflux.com/) for desktop, and [Twilight](https://play.google.com/store/apps/details?id=com.urbandroid.lux&hl=en&gl=US) for mobile.
-On the other hand, so as not to sleep to much, I use the [Alarmy](https://play.google.com/store/apps/details?id=droom.sleepIfUCan&hl=en&gl=US) app.
-This last powerful app forces me to solve mathematical problems when I get up, so I have to solve such problems to turn them off.
+I use apps to reduce the screen light in my eyes at night, such as [f.lux](https://justgetflux.com/) for desktop and [Twilight](https://play.google.com/store/apps/details?id=com.urbandroid.lux&hl=en&gl=US) for mobile, and, on the other hand, so as not to sleep to much, I use the [Alarmy](https://play.google.com/store/apps/details?id=droom.sleepIfUCan&hl=en&gl=US) app.
+This last powerful app forces me to solve mathematical problems when I get up, so I have to solve such problems to turn it off.
 In both cases, I use these apps in their free versions.

-**Note**: For me, seven and a half hours is enough sleeping and I feel good the whole day.
+**Note**: For me, seven and a half hours is enough to sleep and feel good the whole day.

 ### 5. Training

 I still don't know if there is scientific evidence about the benefits of training on mental health.
 But, without any doubt, I would recommend the training to everyone.
 My life was full of stress before starting to train regularly.
 And, I believe, it’s not necessary to pay a gym to train.
-If we don’t wait to become bodybuilders, it’s enough to train with our own body, which is frequently called, in a fashion way, callisthenic.
+If we don’t wait to become bodybuilders, it’s enough to train with our own body, which is frequently called, in a fashion way, *callisthenic*.

 ### 6. Study